 You know the wool belt your coat comes with?
 Replace it with something leather to give a stronger visual contrast.
 That kind of small change has a big impact on your overall look (and shape).

 Upgrade to Orange

 Sick of millennial pink?
-Word on the street is that citrus shades will soon be replacing the ubiquitous blush tone as a must-have color.
+Good timing, because citrus shades are replacing the ubiquitous blush tone as a must-have color.
 Bonus: Orange, mustard and gold hues are just as universally flattering.

 Just because you're sporting a puffy vest and basic long-sleeve tee doesn't mean you'll look boring.
 Just look at Coterie member Jasmine Crockett.
 Just one peep at her peppy yellow vest and rainbow stripe tee and we can't help but smile.